What is Separation Anxiety

 - Another holistic option is Rescue Remedy by Bach Flower19

 - Use food-dispensing toys for all meals and treats when not using the food for training and behavior modification protocol

 - Environmental enrichment

-- Avoid leaving dog alone for prolong periods, doggie day care, dog boarding and pet sitter
+- Avoid leaving dog alone for prolong periods, doggie day care, dog boarding and pet sitters

 - The best results come from a combination of the above

 Other tools that may be of help are the Treat and Train, Pet Tutor®, Video and other audio apps and software devices.
-14-16 These may aid in rewarding your dog from a distance and while out of site.
+14-16 These may aid in rewarding your dog from a distance, if you are single parent and/or while out of site.

 Separation Anxiety in Dogs Conclusion

 Separation anxiety is very serious, can be life threatening and is a very scary and traumatizing experience for dogs.
 It is not to be taken lightly and left untreated does not get better with time; conversely it intensifies and becomes more complex.
-NEVER scold or punish your dog for any reason, in particular for being afraid and having fear.
+Never scold or punish your dog for any reason, in particular for being afraid and having fear.
 Teach your dog how to cope and learn in a healthy, confidence building way through empowering exercises.
-Be patient!
-Depending on the intensity, lasting reprieves from separation anxiety are measured in months and take commitment and energy.
+Be patient.
+Depending on the intensity, lasting reprieves from separation anxiety are measured in months and take a lot of commitment and energy.
 Separation anxiety is treatable and common, occurring in over 50% of dogs!9-11.
-Consistency patience and repetition will pay off with a skilled force-free, CDBC and CPDT and your dog will thank you.
+Consistency, patience and repetition will pay off with a skilled force-free, CDBC and CPDT.
+Your dog will thank you.

 1. The effects of fear and anxiety on health and lifespan in pet dogs.
 Dreschel NA.
 Applied Animal Behaviour Science 125:157-162, 2010.